deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 1. **Beacon Chain Deposit Strategy**: This strategy contract is directly connected to the beacon chain and is responsible for managing the deposit/withdrawal of beacon chain deposits.
 The strategy contract is called `EigenPod` and each restaker has its own `EigenPod` contract.
 2. **Legacy Strategy Contracts**: These are a set of transparent upgradeable proxy contracts that each hold liquid staking ETH tokens.
 Each contract needs to be upgraded separately by the `ProxyAdmin` contract.
 3. **Beacon Proxy Strategy Contracts**: These are beacon proxy contracts that are instantiated through the `StrategyFactory` and are responsible for managing tokens added by users themselves.
-These contracts are upgradeable and share the implementation contract.
+These contracts are upgradeable and share the same implementation contract.

+Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.

 The `StrategyFactory` creates new strategies (ie allows to accept new ERC20 tokens as security), with the [Operations Multisig (3/6)](#security-council) controlling strategy whitelisting and blacklisting, which corresponds to whitelisting/blacklisting ERC20 tokens as _Economic Security_ for _AVSs_.
 When a _Strategy_ is removed from the whitelist or blacklisted, _Stakers_ can still withdraw or delegate existing funds, but new deposits are blocked.
-Each strategy contract is upgradeable, and since the funds are held in the strategy contract, an upgrade could lead to _loss of funds_ if compromised.
+By default, new strategies created by the factory are whitelisted.

 ## DelegationManager

 The `DelegationManager` is the contract that allows _Stakers_ to delegate their stake to _Operators_.
-The contract also allows _Operators_ to register as _Operator_ in the Eigenlayer system, which is required for them to register in _Operator Sets_ created by _AVSs_.
+The contract also allows _Operators_ to register as _Operator_ in the Eigenlayer system, which is a requirement for _Operators_ to register in _Operator Sets_ created by _AVSs_.

 The `DelegationManager` calls `addShares` and `removeDepositShares` on the `StrategyManager` contract to update delegated shares and link them to deposits.
 These functions are essential for maintaining accurate accounting of staked assets.
 Also, the `DelegationManager` keeps the accounting of the suffered slashes.

 Furthermore, _Operators_ can configure a _Delegation Approver_, that requires _Stakers_ to first get an approval before they may delegate to the _Operator_ through the `DelegationManager` contract.
-This way, _Operators_ can prevent _Stakers_ from delegating their funds to them, if they do not want to.
+This way, _Operators_ can prevent _Stakers_ from delegating their funds to them and keep a privileged set of _Stakers_.
+If the _Delegation Approver_ is set to the 0-address, any _Staker_ can delegate their stake to the respective _Operator_.

 The contract's _Upgradeability_ through the `ProxyAdmin` contract introduces an upgradeability risk, as the upgrade could potentially modify core delegation logic, the slashing accounting and thus lead to _loss of funds_ of _Stakers_ if the upgrade is malicious or faulty, as _(Re)Stakers_ initiate withdrawals of funds through this contract.